Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 * Use the public function `ReplacePathSeparators`, which replaces path separators in a given string with `os.PathSeparator`

 We use [github.com/stretchr/testify](github.com/stretchr/testify) as our testing library.

-> You might still find `gotest.tools` used for asserts in a few places, as it's being replaced.
-If you change a test file using it, replace it.

 We use `require` for asserting test requirements after which it makes no sense to continue - e.g. no error was returned, a slice has the expected length, pointers aren't nil, etc. - as it will fail the test immediately and exit.